Best IoT Products and Services

 Retail 2.0: Intel Helps Levi’s Deal with Inventory

-Surprisingly, at the time of emerging game-changing technology in retail and brand new customer journeys, inventory management remains an ugly burning issue that affects all retail brands.
-Almost all, not Levi’s Strauss anymore.
+Surprisingly, at the time of emerging game-changing technology in retail and brand new customer journeys, inventory management remains an ugly burning issue that affects almost all retail brands.
+But not Levi’s Strauss.
+On the contrary, Levi's is one of IoT use cases in retail shows how the inventory problem can be solved, once and for all.

 Ever since the company started using Intel’s IoT Responsive Retail Platform, Levi’s stepped on the way to completely eradicate out-of-stock frustration and ensure every visitor in store converts into a customer.